The former Plonk Wheel mill dam is situated on the bank to the right, above the Rivelin trail path – it is easy to miss! Photo: Sue Shaw, May 2016.

 Main trades: Cutlery grinding, saw mill?

 Joseph Swallow & Thomas Bower built Plonk Wheel in 1737 and by 1759 it was running four trows.
 In 1794 the wheel pit is recorded as having a fall of 13 ft 4 in (c.
-4 m), running five cutlers’ trows, with eight men employed but by 1814 there were seven trows.
+4 m), running five cutlers’ trows, with eight men employed but another two trows were in operation by 1814.
 In 1822 the tenant was Abraham Unwin, and there were two waterwheels.

 We are not aware of any old images of Plonk Wheel – please let us know if you come across any.